 Since March 2020, federal student loan payments have been on pause — with no payments required, no interest charged and all collections activities on hold.
-However, this period of administrative forbearance is set to expire on Aug.
-31, 2022, meaning all payments will resume on Sept.
-1.
+However, this period of administrative forbearance is set to expire in October in the midst of ongoing litigation.

 Millions of borrowers are currently taking advantage of the administrative forbearance period initiated by the CARES Act in March 2020.
 Eligible loans include all federally held student loans, plus privately held FFEL loans that are in default.

 The Department of Education has said that borrowers can expect information and resources about resuming payments leading up to this date.
 In the meantime, you can visit the Federal Student Aid website and your loan servicer’s website to ensure that your contact details are up to date so that you’re informed when payments are set to resume.
 “We will notify borrowers well before payments start,” a spokesperson for the Education Department told Politico.

 Why the student loan payment pause was originally extended

 What to do if you can’t afford student loans after payments resume